PEARL HARBOR HISTORIC SITES (USS Arizona), HI

 A limited number of walk-in tickets will be available each day.
 There is no fee for walk-in tickets.

-Tickets must be picked up one (1) hour prior to your tour.
-Unclaimed tickets will be reissued to walk-in traffic.
-Plan for traffic and allow time to find a parking spot in one of the free lots located within walking distance of the Pearl Harbor Visitor Center.
+Tickets must be picked up one hour prior to your tour.
+Unclaimed tickets will be reissued.
+Plan for traffic and allow time to find parking in one of the free parking lots located within walking distance of the Pearl Harbor Visitor Center.

 In the event of an emergency or unexpected cancellation, we will do our best to rebook you at another time.